invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureSignInLogsGraph.rst

 Output
 """"""""""""""""""""""""""
-The output will be saved to the 'AzureAD' directory within the 'Output' directory, with the file name 'SignInLogsGraph.json'.
+The output will be saved to the 'EntraID' directory within the 'Output' directory, with the file name 'SignInLogsGraph.json'.

 Permissions
 """"""""""""""""""""""""""